Drive to Kaindy while visiting Kolsay and Kaindy Lakes

 The easiest way to get to a Kolsay Lakes National Park is to take a tour.
 There are two options here.
 You can either day a day tour, which is pretty tight and doesn’t leave much time to explore the sites, or you can stay overnight in the area and enjoy both the lakes and Charyn Canoyn more fully (which I recommend).

-If you’re really set on the day trip, I recommend this tour: Kolsai Kaindy Lakes and Charyn Canyon small-group tour.
+If you’re really set on a day trip, I recommend this tour: Kolsai Kaindy Lakes and Charyn Canyon small-group tour.
 It stops at the Black Canyon part of Charyn Canyon first, then spends an hour and a half at Kaindy Lake, an hour at the lower Kolsay Lake and another short stop at a different part of Charyn Canyon on the way back.

 The other tour, Kolsai Kaindy Lakes with Charyn Canyon 2-day small-group tour, provides more time plus an overnight stay.

-Stop In Charyn Canyon National Park
+Visit Charyn Canyon National Park

 This canyon, considered a mini Grand Canyon, is in Charyn National Park.
 It spans over 30 miles (50 km) with unique areas based on different rock formations.
 One of the most visited parts of this canyon is the Valley of Castles, but there’s so much more.